 Simple English definitions for legal terms

-Read a random definition: voice exemplar
+Read a random definition: fiscal officer

 The Cohen doctrine is a legal rule that allows a party to appeal a court decision before the case is fully resolved, if the decision has a significant impact on their rights.
 This is also known as the collateral-order doctrine.
 In simpler terms, it means that if something really important happens in a court case, you can ask a higher court to review it right away, instead of waiting until the end of the case.